Tents Reviewed: Nordisk Telemark 1 and 2, Terra Nova Competition 1, Photon 1 and Laser Pulse 1

 Terra Nova Laser Pulse for various single nights wild camping only.

-I’ll be using the new Lightwave S10 Sigma tent during the winter if I’m expecting snow.
+I use the Lightwave S10 Sigma tent during the winter if I’m expecting snow.

 Wildwalkinguk is a blog run by myself in spare time, and I pay for its running costs myself.
 I do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item I’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 I would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy me a coffee here.
 Thank you so much for your support.
 Mark.